-Book Entry Only
+Details of Bonds; Book-Entry Only

-The 2009E-1 Bonds will be dated the date of delivery.
-Interest on the 2009E-1 Bonds will be calculated on a 30/360 day basis and will be payable semiannually on June 1 and December 1, commencing June 1, 2010.
-The 2009E-1 Bonds will be issued only as fully registered bonds in book entry form payable to a nominee of The Depository Trust Company, New York, New York ("DTC"), as securities depository for the 2009E-1 Bonds.
-Reference is made to the Preliminary Official Statement, as defined herein, for the applicable provisions relating to the transfer of beneficial ownership, manner of redemption, the responsibilities of DTC participants and the right of the Treasury Board to discontinue the book entry only system.
+The bonds will be dated December 1, 2009.
+Interest on the bonds will be payable semiannually on February 1 and August 1, beginning August 1, 2010 (8 months' interest).
+The bonds will be issued as fully registered bonds only in book-entry form payable to a nominee of The Depository Trust Company, New York, New York ("DTC") as securities depository for the bonds.
+Reference is made to the Preliminary Official Statement relating to the bonds for the applicable provisions relating to the transfer of beneficial ownership, manner of redemption, the responsibilities of DTC participants and the right of the Authority to discontinue use of the bookentry only system.